junlico/fork-pthread-example/README.md

 7. p1_threads.cpp: This is a file to handle threads
 8. Makefile: This is a compilation script

-In this project, you have to use 2 input arguments: the number of processes and the number of threads.
+Use 2 input arguments: the number of processes and the number of threads.
-You have to print error message and usage example if you didn’t provide those arguments.
+Print error message and usage example if you didn’t provide those arguments.
 This is an example for the error message.
 ```
 [ERROR] Expecting 2 argument, but got (X).
 [USAGE] a1_exec <number of processes> <number of threads>
 ```
-Besides, 2 arguments for the executable, some additional descriptions for your program are as follows:
+Besides, 2 arguments for the executable, some additional descriptions for program are as follows:
 * For each input file, you need to generate: Average, Median, Standard Deviation, Top 3 students, Middle 3 students, and Lowest 3 students.
 Calculate the result rounded up to the three digits after the decimal point.